native AI syntax for Python

 plum

-Call any AI model
+AI model calls as

 our belief